Characterization of Null Geodesics on Kerr Spacetimes: The Kerr Spacetime

 \subsection{Symmetries and Constants of Motion}

-The independence of the metric components of the coordinates $t$ and $\phi$ is a manifestation of the presence of two Killing vector fields $(\partial_t)^\nu$, $(\partial_\phi)^\nu$, which both satisfy the Killing equation: and they commute.
-Furthermore the Kerr spacetime features an irreducible Killing tensor $\sigma_{\mu \nu}$, cf. \cite[p.320]{MR1647491}.
-It is symmetric and satisfies the Killing tensor equation:
+The independence of the metric components of the coordinates $t$ and $\phi$ is a manifestation of the presence of two Killing vector fields $(\partial_t)^\nu$, $(\partial_\phi)^\nu$, which both satisfy the Killing equation: and commutewith each other.
+Furthermore, the Kerr spacetime features an irreducible Killing tensor $\sigma_{\mu \nu}$, cf. \cite[p.320]{MR1647491}: a symmetric two-tensor satisfying the Killing tensor equation:

-but it can not be written as a linear combination of tensor products of Killing vectors.
-In terms of the tetrad \eqref{eq:tetrad} the Killing tensor can be written as:
+and which can not be written as a linear combination of tensor products of Killing vectors.
+In terms of the tetrad \eqref{eq:tetrad}, the Killing tensor can be written as:

-In the limiting case $a = 0$ it takes the form:
+In the limiting case $a = 0$ it becomes reducible and takes the form:

 This is the tensor field obtained by taking the sum of the second tensor product of the three generators of spherical symmetry.
 From the geodesic equation: